 The following attractions are a few of the highlights in a state filled with interesting sites—from outdoor adventures, world-class theaters and museums, to fascinating historic sites.
 A complete listing of the various attractions in all corners of Minnesota is also available on this website.

 Along the northern border with Canada, Minnesota has two national treasures.
-The Boundary Waters Canoe Area Wilderness (BWCA) is the only federally protected canoe area in the country, with more than 1,300 lakes offering canoeing and camp sites.
+The Boundary Waters Canoe Area Wilderness (BWCAW) is the only federally protected canoe area in the country, with more than 1,300 lakes offering canoeing and camp sites.
 Voyageurs National Park is the only freshwater-based national park in the United States; boating is the recommended method of transportation.
-Tour boats, motor boats and houseboats are all available for rent.
+Tour boats, motorboats and houseboats are all available for rent.

-On the banks of the Mississippi River in the southern river town of Wabasha, the National Eagle Center showcases hundreds of migrating and wintering eagles in a sparkling new facility, including three resident eagles which can no longer survive in the wild.
+On the banks of the Mississippi River in the southern river town of Wabasha, the National Eagle Center showcases hundreds of migrating and wintering eagles in a sparkling new facility, including five resident eagles who can no longer survive in the wild.
 The eagle-watching deck has spotting scopes and binoculars for visitors.
-Complementing this are two other wildlife refuge abodes, the International Wolf Center and the North American Bear Center, both located up north in Ely.

-Each year in August, Duluth hosts one of the largest outdoor musical festivals, with over 30 performances on two concert stages.
-Located on the shore of Lake Superior, Duluth welcomes ships from around the world which glide under the Aerial Lift Bridge to enter the harbor.
-Duluth is also gateway to the North Shore Drive along Lake Superior, recognized as one of the top scenic drives in the United States.
+Each year in August, Duluth hosts one of the largest outdoor musical festivals, with more than 30 performances on two concert stages.
+Located on the shore of Lake Superior, Duluth welcomes ships from around the world that glide under the Aerial Lift Bridge to enter the harbor.
+Duluth is also the gateway to the North Shore Drive along Lake Superior, recognized as one of the top scenic drives in the United States.

-Readers of Laura Ingalls Wilder books and viewers of the television series, "Little House on the Prairie", enjoy this museum in Walnut Grove.
-The actual Wilder dugout home site on Plum Creek is about one mile north of the museum.
+Readers of Laura Ingalls Wilder books and viewers of the television series "Little House on the Prairie" enjoy this museum in Walnut Grove.
+The actual Wilder dugout home site on Plum Creek is about a mile north of the museum.
 Each year the Wilder Pageant, an outdoor theatrical production, runs for three weekends in July.

-The newly constructed Guthrie, in a spectacular award-winning facility designed by Jean Nouvel, sits along the banks of the Mississippi River.
-Productions are shown on three stages where visitors can enjoy breathtaking views from the cantilevered bridge over the river.
-Minneapolis is home to over 75 theater companies.
-Many more are found in the Twin Cities area, where one may find Broadway shows or original, avant-garde productions, comedy and dinner theater.
+The Guthrie, in a spectacular award-winning facility designed by Jean Nouvel, sits along the banks of the Mississippi River.
+Productions from contemporary to classical are shown on three stages.
+In addition to staging performances, the Guthrie is open for visitors to enjoy breathtaking views from the cantilevered bridge over the river or to stop in for drinks or dinner at Sea Change restaurant.

 The Saint Paul Winter Carnival, dating back to 1886, operates from late January to early February and is one of the oldest and largest festivals in the nation.
-For ten days, you can find parades and competitions throughout the city of Saint Paul.
-Events include ice and snow sculpturing, giant slides, golfing on snow, and car races on ice-covered lakes.
+For 10 days, one can find parades and competitions throughout the city of St. Paul.
+Events include ice and snow sculpting, giant slides, golfing on snow, and races on ice-covered lakes.